ygvn/IPv6-Subnet-Calculator-Tool-CSharp/README.md

 Latest Version: **v5.1**
 Release Date: **01 January 2025**

-IPv6 Subnet Calculator / Tool application lets you plan/subnet your assigned address for all 128 bits.
+IPv6 Subnet Calculator / Tool application helps you plan/subnet your assigned address for all 128 bits.
 We are in the transition phase of our networks' addressing structure from IPv4 to IPv6, and I believe that the network engineers should easily plan their IPv6 addressing /subnetting infrastructure without any error.
 For this purpose,
 I wrote and distributed a free IPv6 Subnetting Tool / Calculator both with C# and Java JDK 17 based Application Frameworks.
 This application requires installation and does not modify any registry.